 Therefore, by enlarging the diameter, the drop in pressure head caused by the increased height can be compensated, helping to maintain the target operating pressure.

-However, enlarging the diameter of the pipe can lead to turbulence flow causing vortices around the junction of the small and large diameter pipes if the enlargement is not done gradually.
+However, enlarging the diameter of the pipe can lead to turbulent flow, causing vortices around the junction of the small and large diameter pipes if the enlargement is not done gradually.
 Therefore, for the proposed adjustment to be effective, the engineer must ensure that the change in diameter is gradual and is not excessive enough to induce turbulent flow.
 Otherwise, additional measures must be put in place to manage turbulence within the pipe section.

 Overall, the adjustment could be effective.
 However, it may lead to turbulent flow in the pipe if the enlargement is not done gradually.